dhth/prs/README.md

 `prs` lets you stay updated on the PRs you care about without leaving the terminal.

+*`prs` is not a replacement of [gh](https://github.com/cli/cli), or the Github web UI itself, it simply allows you to get to the updates you care about in fewer key presses.*

 <p align="center">
   <img src="https://tools.dhruvs.space/images/prs/prs.gif" alt="Usage" />
 </p>

+🤔 Motivation
+---

+For my day job as a tech lead, I need to stay updated on several PRs, and my hope is that `prs` will let me do that faster than the Github web UI (or other tools for that matter).

 💾 Installation
 ---